intracom-telecom-sdn/multinet/README.md

                    self.addLink(host, switch)
  ```

-2. Add it to the `Multinet.TOPOS` dictionary
+2. Add the new topology to the `Multinet.TOPOS` dictionary

    ```python
    # worker.py